alefeans/alefeans/README.md

 ## Hi there!

-**I'm Álefe (א)**, a Software Engineer passionate about coding and learning new technologies; interested in Functional Programming, TDD, System Design, Clean Code, and much more.
+**I'm Álefe (א)**, a Software Engineer passionate about learning new things; interested in Functional Programming, TDD, System Design, Clean Code, and much more.

 I’m the maintainer of the Open Source project “[Elastic Stack for Beginners](https://github.com/alefeans/elastic-stack)” and author of the "[Clojure in Practice](https://alefeans.medium.com/)" article series for Portuguese speakers 🚀